papyri/site-docs/checklist.md

  * II, Catalogue of Coptic literary manuscripts in the British Library acquired since 1906, ed.
 B. Layton.
 1987.
 Nos.
 1—258; no. 191 is a private letter: edited in ZÄS 119 (1992) 43—60 (H.-M. Schenke).

 ### P.Lond.Herm.
 = _A Sixth-century Tax Register from the Hermopolite Nome_, ed.
 R. S. Bagnall, J. G. Keenan and L. S. B. MacCoull.
 Durham, NC 2011.
 (Am.Stud.Pap.
-51).
+51).  {ddb:p.lond.herm}

 ### P.Lond.Lit.
 = _Catalogue of the Literary Papyri in the British Museum_, ed.
 H.J.M.
 Milne.
 London 1927.
 Contains texts of many inedita, together with descriptions of texts published previously, especially those in Classical Texts from Papyri in the British Museum, ed.
 F.G.
 Kenyon, London 1891.
 [MF 1.58; rp.
 CG]